Coronavirus (COVID-19) update: Learn online now and on campus later.

 Other work-connected and industry-relevant options include:

-- Working in a student team as part of the Fastrack Innovation Program.
+Working in a student team as part of the Fastrack Innovation Programme.
 In this elective course, you will work with mentors to develop and present a solution to a real problem.
 This form of fast-prototyping is designed to tap into fresh thinking from RMIT students.

 Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business.